FREQUENTLY ASKED QUESTIONS AND ANSWERS

 What does the eviction moratorium mean?

-This means that during this health crisis, landlords can't sue, there will be no evictions, and all courts that hear eviction cases are closed.
+This means that during this health crisis there will be no evictions, and all courts that hear eviction cases are closed.
 The moratorium applies to both residential tenants (in all types of housing) and commercial tenants.
 There will be no evictions of any kind, for anyone, as long as the moratorium is in place.

 Are there any exceptions to the moratorium?